solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/access_token/_index.md

    {{% /notice %}}

 3. Update your VirtualService to add a transformation policy that extracts the dynamic metadata value from the `sub` key and maps it to the `x-customer` header in your request.
 Because the `sub` key is returned as a nested key, you must include all the keys that are part of the chain and separate them with `:`.
-In this example, `config_0:sub` is used as the `sub` key is nested under the `config_0` key in the authorization response.
+In this example, `config_0:sub` is used as the `sub` key, which is nested under the `config_0` key in the authorization response.
    ```yaml
    kubectl apply -f- <<EOF
    apiVersion: gateway.solo.io/v1